forestdb/forestdb.org/models/syllogisms-cogsci14.md

 >
 > {All, Some, No, Not-all} C are A

-In this model, the reasoner imagines situations which are composed of objects with properties.
+In this model, the reasoner imagines these sentences apply to concrete situations which are composed of objects with properties.
 Sentences (premises or conclusion) are then either true or false of a given situation.

 Note: The model presented below is for transparency and/or pedagogical purposes.
 The program itself is computationally expensive.
 The state space grows exponentially with the number-of-objects parameter.